Jean Froissart-1 March 1355

 ‘Take this to the Prince at Chester; he will be in the royal apartments.
 I have spelt it out in the note but make sure he realises it is urgent.
 I don’t care what he is doing; he must come to London immediately!’

-The King had no idea that Jean had added a few notes of his own.
+Jean was careful to give no indication to the King that he had added a few notes of his own.